Living Art Museum

-Art may appear anywhere you turn at UND thanks to our Living Museum.
+The placement of art in various campus buildings is based on themes, concepts, or issues that are relevant to academic disciplines housed in the respective locations.
+Art may appear anywhere you turn.
 You might see an 18th century painting in one building and then an Andy Warhol screen print in another.

-Expanding art beyond the confining walls of a traditional museum building, the Living Museum does much more than decorate the campus.
-It is a very important part of educating students, allowing us to teach and research what art is and is not.
+Expanding art beyond the confining walls of a traditional museum building, the Living Art Museum plays an important role in educating students, allowing us to teach and research what art is and is not.

 The Living Museum places artworks at numerous satellite gallery locations throughout campus.
 Some collections are permanent and others rotate—while all pieces are handled with a professional standard of care.

 In addition to the East Asia Room, new gallery spaces were opened in 2011.

 The College of Education building was the first Living Art Museum to utilize the whole building.
 As part of a building renovation, the collection features art collections, including Audrey Fleck's Daphne.

 The art and historic photographs displayed in the Education building were all carefully selected with the theme of education in mind.

 Audrey Flack is an artist who likes to break rules.
 Her colossal sized sculpture of Daphne, which lives in UND's Education Building, illustrates her ability to transform a female mythological figure into a contemporary, yet timeless piece.
 Flack's Daphne piece residing at UND is a hand-painted polyurethane cast sculpture with extending tree branches.

 Getting Daphne into place was a major undertaking.
 Standing eight feet high on its base, it was an awkward piece to handle, particularly when trying to fit it into a tight glass display case.
 To accomplish this feat, the sculpture was placed on a wooden platform to wheel Daphne into her case.